 Today, students will do a Genre Sort.
 Print slides 6 to a page for students to use in a variety of ways.
 Have students sort them by fiction/nonfiction, or before copying them for the class, remove the genre and leave that space blank for them to write the genres in.
 They could then glue them into their notebooks or use the pages as is.
 Print them out for students to have as a reference throughout the year.

 Day 5: Review

 But wait!
-There’s more, if you are looking for some additional, fun ways to use those Game Show slides, I’ve got the post for you, check out Repurposing Game Show Slides!
-This post will give you some go-to ideas for repurposing those Genre Game Show Slides throughout the year as review!
+There’s more; if you are looking for some additional, fun ways to use those Game Show slides, I’ve got the post for you.
+Check out Repurposing Game Show Slides!
+This post will give you some go-to ideas for repurposing those Genre Game Show Slides throughout the year as a review!

 Once you’ve introduced genre in the classroom, any one of these activities is something you can replicate throughout the year to review the different genres.
-Begin by repurposing the Game Show Slides, but you can also use the Genre Sort, Digital Review Activity, and the Game Show as review centers in the future.
+Begin by repurposing the Game Show Slides, but you can also use the Genre Slides as a sort, the Digital Review Activity, and the Genre Game Show as review centers.